coderjingtao/rushshoping/README.md

 ## Rushshopping
-Rushshopping is a RESTful web service of e-commerce designed for the pattern of promotional purchase.
+It is a RESTful web service of e-commerce designed for limited-time deals.
-At current stage, the purchase model and its cycle is simple, order and promotion just allow one product in it, but it represents a design solution to handle promotional activities, including database design to support it.
+At current stage, the purchase model and cycle is simple, order and promotion just allow one product in it, but it represents a design solution that how to solve the relationship among products, promotions and orders, including database design to support them.

 ### Features
 - Based on Spring Boot